You’ve Got Questions, We’ve Got the Answers!

 You can tell them that you performed an at-home test that detected urea in the saliva of your pet and you are concerned about their kidney health.
 You can request an appointment for your pet to receive a physical exam with blood work and urinalysis.
 It is also important to tell your vet if you notice any changes to your pet’s health (increased thirst or urination, decreased appetite, vomiting, etc), so it may be helpful to write down your concerns before going to your pet’s appointment.

-Kidney-Chek detects urea (measured in millimolar, or mM), a waste product in the body that the kidneys normally filter out.
+Kidney-Chek detects urea (measured in millimolars, or mM), a waste product in the body that the kidneys normally filter out.
 If the kidneys are not working well, urea can build up in the blood and can be detected in saliva.
-Elevated Blood Urea Nitrogen (BUN) is common in patients with chronic kidney disease (CKD), and when used in combination with other blood and urine tests, veterinarians can diagnose and stage the severity of the disease.
+Elevated Blood Urea Nitrogen (BUN) is common in patients with chronic kidney disease, and when used in combination with other blood and urine tests, veterinarians can diagnose and stage the severity of the disease.
 Learn more from the International Renal Interest Society.

 Kidney-Chek is not a replacement for blood work and urine analysis.
-Regular wellness exams and lab work is the gold standard of care for our pets.
-If Kidney-Chek shows high results we recommend a consultation with a veterinarian to discuss further diagnostic testing.
+Regular wellness exams and lab work are the gold standard of care for our pets.
+If Kidney-Chek shows high results, we recommend a consultation with a veterinarian to discuss further diagnostic testing.
 High blood urea can also occur with other conditions such as dehydration, gastrointestinal bleeding, or kidney stones.
-Elevated results on the Kidney-Chek test does not diagnose chronic kidney disease (CKD).
+Elevated results on the Kidney-Chek test do not diagnose chronic kidney disease (CKD).

-Feline Lower Urinary Tract Disease (FLUTD) is the phrase used to describe a variety of conditions that affect the feline bladder and urinary system, and can include stones/crystals, urinary tract infections (UTI’s), and idiopathic cystitis.
+Feline Lower Urinary Tract Disease (FLUTD) is the phrase used to describe a variety of conditions that affect the feline bladder and urinary system.
+This can include stones/crystals, urinary tract infections (UTIs), and idiopathic cystitis.
 These conditions are not directly related to CKD, although there may be some overlap.
-Dogs can also suffer from urinary tract issues like bladder stones and UTI’s, so it’s important to keep them in mind too!
-Kidney-Chek will not detect crystals or UTI’s, but you can still use it for pets who experience these issues to ensure their kidneys are functioning well!
+Dogs can also suffer from urinary tract issues like bladder stones and UTIs, so it’s important to keep them in mind, too.
+Kidney-Chek will not detect crystals or UTIs, but you can still use it for pets who experience these issues to ensure their kidneys are functioning well.